mralimac/Emoji-In-URLs/README.md

 You can also edit the server's conf file to add these redirects which is better than using a .htaccess file.
 The language is virtually the same

 ### Nginx
 If you run a Nginx server, you should use the nginx.conf file.
-Don't actaully copy paste the file into your server setup.
+Don't actually copy paste the file into your server setup.
 Just take the code from this github and paste in the correct place.